World Federation of Societies of Anaesthesiologists

 The WFSA Global Anesthesia Workforce Survey, published in September 2017 in Anesthesia & Analgesia, was a workforce survey conducted during 2015 and 2016.
 The aim of the survey was to collect detailed information on physician anaesthesia provider (PAP) and non-physician anaesthesia provider (NPAP) numbers, distribution, and training.
 Seventy-seven countries reported a PAP density of <5, with particularly low densities in the African and South-East Asia regions.
 NPAPs make up a large part of the global anaesthesia workforce, especially in countries with limited resources.
 Even when NPAPs are included, 70 countries had a total anaesthesia provider density of <5 per 100,000.
 Using current population data, over 136,000 additional PAPs would be needed immediately to achieve a minimum density of 5 per 100,000 population in all countries.
 Following the publication of the Survey, the WFSA published an easy-to-use WFSA Workforce Map on their website, an ongoing open source project to map the global anaesthesia workforce.

 The WFSA publishes the peer reviewed Anaesthesia Tutorial of the Week every two weeks, which is an online open access educational resource with the aim of supporting anaesthesia training throughout the world, particularly in areas where access to journals and learning material is limited.
-The WFSA’s official academic journal is Update in Anaesthesia.
+The WFSA's official academic journal is Update in Anaesthesia.

 The WFSA offers Fellowship Training Programmes for young anaesthetists from low income countries around the world.
 Currently there are 52 Fellowships across Latin America, Asia, Europe, Africa and Pan-Arab, and North America.
-The WFSA also offers Scholarships, with support from Baxter, Masimo, Laerdal Foundation, Gradian, and Diamedica, for young anaesthetists on low incomes and working in less affluent countries to attend WFSA World and Regional Congresses.
+The WFSA also offers Scholarships for young anaesthetists on low incomes and working in less affluent countries to attend WFSA World and Regional Congresses.

 The WFSA delivers courses and training programmes to strengthen the global capacity for safe anaesthesia and pain management.
 These training programmes include Safer Anaesthesia From Education (SAFE) Courses, developed by the WFSA and the Association of Anaesthetists (AAGBI), and Essential Pain Management.

 The WFSA co-ordinates the Palestinian Anaesthesia Teaching Mission (PATM) which enables volunteers to provide targeted teaching to anaesthesiologists and clinicians across hospitals in Palestine.
-The WFSA is partnered with the Royal College of Anaesthetists (RCoA) to offer qualified anaesthetists/intensivists from Kenya, Zimbabwe, Ghana, Malawi and Nepal, who are in good standing with their National Society, the opportunity to enhance their skills and knowledge in the UK through the RCoA’s Medical Training Initiative (MTI) scheme.
+The WFSA is partnered with the Royal College of Anaesthetists (RCoA) to offer qualified anaesthetists/intensivists from Kenya, Zimbabwe, Ghana, Malawi and Nepal, who are in good standing with their National Society, the opportunity to enhance their skills and knowledge in the UK through the RCoA's Medical Training Initiative (MTI) scheme.